lyphtec/markdown-serve/README.md

 on the MarkdownFile object.
 The reasoning behind this is sometimes to you do not need to get at the HTML content straight away and need to apply some custom logic to specific front-matter variables 1st - eg. implementing a "draft publishing" feature.

+However, in some situations (eg. hbs view engine) - the view doesn't support calling methods on the view model object passed to it.
+In this case, when used as a middleware, you can set the preParse option to true and the parsed HTML content will be available as a string on the
+`markdownFile.parsedContent` property.

 ### MarkdownServer

 Member | Type | Desc